-Blair chose to ignore the increasing evidence to say that Saddam had no WMD’s.
+Blair chose to ignore the increasing evidence that Saddam had no WMD’s.
 Nigel Inkster, from MI6, flew to Jordan and reported, categorically, that there were none in Iraq.
 Once again, Blair acted on his belief and said that he “felt the hand of fate on his shoulder”.
 Strangely, leaders in the UN, France and Germany did not “feel” the same way.

-Most independent observers would admit that the NHS was left in a substantially better condition in 2007 than 1997.
+Most independent observers would admit that the NHS was left in a substantially better condition in 2007 than in 1997.
 Whilst Bower does not outright deny this, he is reluctant to acknowledge it.
 His logic is that Blair changed tactics and key personnel multiple times, destabilising the department.
 Furthermore, he concludes that what Blair really did, especially when encountering issues, was to throw more money at the problem.
 That it was the money and not the reforms that really improved the service.
 Bower reflects on how the soundbite was always the key point for Blair.
 He was a salesman who wanted to show what he was doing.
-He did intend to reform but was never fully invested in this.
+He did intend to reform but was never genuinekt invested in the process.
 He would always choose the former.
-It is an interesting critique and brings to mind the wise words of Rosa Luxembourg: “The most revolutionary thing that one can do is always to proclaim loudly what is happening”.
+It is an interesting critique and brings to mind the wise words of Rosa Luxembourg, “The most revolutionary thing that one can do is always to proclaim loudly what is happening”.
 Bower does not seem to give Blair any credit for this.
 He does not acknowledge that Blair’s real genius was in his ability to clearly articulate what was happening.

 The post 2007 years:

 Blair’s legacy will most likely not be as negative as is portrayed in “Broken Promises” nor as positive as the one that he likes to spin himself.
 The truth is somewhere in the middle ground that Blair loved to occupy.
-Just a pity that Bower could not find it.
+It remains a pity that Bower could not find it.
 We still await the definitive Blair biography.